elbgoods/laravel-country-rule/README.md

 ### General

 This package provides a basic `CountryRule` which you can use.
-All more specif rules only extend this rule with a predefined `format`.
+All more specific rules only extend this rule with a predefined `format`.

 ```php
 use Elbgoods\CountryRule\Rules\CountryRule;